SohailSJTU/sohailsjtu.github.io/index.md

 use-site-title: true
 ---

 Hey!
-I am Aditi, a PhD student at the Language Technologies Institute, Carnegie Mellon University.
-I am advised by Prof. xx and Prof yy.
+I am Aditi, a second-year Masters student at the Language Technologies Institute, Carnegie Mellon University.
+I am advised by [Prof. Jaime Carbonell](https://www.cs.cmu.edu/~jgc/)  and [Prof. Graham Neubig](http://phontron.com).
+I will be starting the Ph.D. program in Fall 2019.

+My research interests are natural language processing for low-resource and endangered languages.
+I am particularly interested in multi-lingual transfer learning and how we can effectively leverage linguistic knowledge to achieve this.
 You can find my CV [here] and a list of my publications [here].

-I completed my Masters in Language Technologies at Carnegie Mellon University.
-Prior to this, I was working as Software Engineer at the [Search and Technology Center at Microsoft, India](https://www.microsoft.com/en-in/msidc/).
+Previouly, I was working as Software Engineer at the [Search and Technology Center at Microsoft, India](https://www.microsoft.com/en-in/msidc/).

 I completed my undergraduation from Birla Institute of Technology and Science, Pilani, India with a dual degree in Master of Science (Hons.)
 Biological Sciences and Bachelor of Engineering (Hons.)
 Computer Science.